Christophe Cleguer

 Biography

-Chris Clegueris a research scientist at the Centre for Tropical Water and Aquatic Ecosystem Research (TropWATER) and leader ofthe dugong research at James Cook University in Australia.
-Chris also acts as international advisor to the United Nations’ Convention on Migratory Species (CMS) Memorandum of Understanding on the conservation and management of dugongs and their seagrass habitats throughout their range.
+Dr. Christophe Cleguer is the leader of the Marine Megafauna Research group at the Centre for Tropical Water and Aquatic Ecosystem Research (TropWATER) at James Cook University, Australia.
+In addition, Dr. Cleguer serves as an International Advisor to the United Nations’ Convention on Migratory Species (CMS) Memorandum of Understanding, focusing on the conservation and management of dugongs and their seagrass habitats throughout their range.